C0D1NG/Profile/README.md

 # 👉 Create a branch

-# 👉 Add your portfolio website in `Portfolio/` directory and add the link of the portfolio in `Contributots.md` file in the given format
+# 👉 Add your portfolio website in the `Portfolio/` directory and add the link of the portfolio in the `Contributors.md` file in the given format

 ```
 |   Author   |  Portfolio |